cdsteinkuehler/br2rauc/README.md

 ### Important

 RAUC *requires* updates to be cryptographically signed.
-This example includes a self-signed certificate expiring in 2033 for convenience.
-You *must* create a proper signed certificate prior to using this example for anything other than testing.
+This example includes a script (openssl-ca.sh, taken from the meta-rauc project) to generate a certificate and key that can be used for testing.
+You *must* run this script (or otherwise supply proper keyring, key, and certificate files) before attempting to build the br2rauc Buildroot project.

 ### RAUC configuration